jackm/j1939decode/README.md

 }
 ```

-The eclipses shows where additional SPN sub-objects would appear.
+The ellipses shows where additional SPN sub-objects would appear.

 #### Important notes: